 In the previous versions of BBGCMuSo the nitrification was the function of relative soil water content (used also in decomposition calculation).
 From BBGCMuSo 6.1 the nitrification is the function of water filled pore space (WFPS) based on the method of Parton et al. (2001).
 These four lines define the function for the nitrification calculation as function of WFPS.
 See Fig. 3 in Parton et al. (2001).

 '''

-line 19 (ppm) critical value of dissolved N and C in bottom (inactive layer)
+line 19

+(prop.)
+C:N ratio of stable soil pool (soil4)

 '''